pughlab/dunovo/README.md

 To check for obvious problems with the installation, you can run:

-    $ tests/run.sh active
+    $ tests/run.sh core

 Successful results should look like

             [script] ::: [input file]:
     Files [test output] and [expected output] are identical

+Anything else is a failure.
 This won't catch every installation problem, but it should check that the basics are working.
-If you see errors in unit tests, those may be in an ancillary script that won't affect your usage of Du Novo.

 ### Usage